swiftlang/swift-package-manager/Documentation/Development.md

 absolute search paths separated by colon (":").
 SwiftPM will choose the first path which exists on disk.
 If none of the path are present on disk, it will fall back to built-in computation.

+## Skip SwiftPM tests

+SwiftPM has a hidden env variable `_SWIFTPM_SKIP_TESTS_LIST` that can be used to skip a list of tests.
+This value of the variable is either a file path that contains a new-line separated list of tests to skip or a colon separated list of tests.

+This is only a development feature and should be considered _unsupported_.